-This is a short English story about a little child’s bravery.
+This is a short story about a little child’s bravery.

 Little Karl had just moved to a new city.
 His neighbours were very friendly and there were many big parks near his new home.
-It was an exciting time for the little child who loved making new friends.
+It was an exciting time for the little child, who loved making new friends.
 When Karl went to school, many of the children were interested to meet the new boy with curly black hair and dark brown eyes.
-Although Karl spoke with an accent that was not familiar to them, they understood him anyway.
+Although Karl spoke with an accent that was not familiar to them, they still understood him.

-Karl was from Singapore and his new home was in California, which was half way across the world.
-Karl’s father was web designer and had just been offered a job in Los Angeles, which was a city in the state of California.
-The houses and buildings in Singapore were very different from the houses and buildings in Log Angeles!
-Yet Karl was amazed that even half way across the world, there were so many people speaking in English and that they could understand him and that he could understand them.
+Karl was from Singapore, and his new home was in California, which was halfway across the world.
+Karl’s father was a web designer and had just been offered a job in Los Angeles, which was a city in the state of California.
+The houses and buildings in Singapore were very different from the houses and buildings in Los Angeles!
+Yet Karl was amazed that even halfway across the world, there were so many people speaking in English and that they could understand him and that he could understand them.
 He could not wait to go to school and make even more new friends!

 Did you enjoy this short story?
 Please support us by liking our Facebook page.